exercism/python/concepts/list-methods/about.md

  [0, 0, 0, 0, 0, 0, 0, 0],
  [0, 0, 0, 0, 0, 0, 0, 0]]

-# An attempt to put a "X" in the bottom right corner
+# An attempt to put a "X" in the bottom right corner.
 >>> game_grid[7][7] = "X"

-# This doesn't work because all the rows are referencing the same underlying list object.
+# This attempt doesn't work because all the rows are referencing the same underlying list object.
 >>> pprint(game_grid)
 [[0, 0, 0, 0, 0, 0, 0, 'X'],
  [0, 0, 0, 0, 0, 0, 0, 'X'],